bcgov/patroni-postgres-container/docs/README.rst

 Introduction
 ============

+Patroni is a template for high availability (HA) PostgreSQL solutions using Python.
 Patroni originated as a fork of `Governor <https://github.com/compose/governor>`__, the project from Compose.
 It includes plenty of new features.

 For an example of a Docker-based deployment with Patroni, see `Spilo <https://github.com/zalando/spilo>`__, currently in use at Zalando.